What are the principles of Good Digital Healthcare Design?

 Adopt an Evidence-Based Design Process

 The healthcare design regulations are complex and vary based on the medical intervention and the country.
 Generally, there should be an evidence-based mechanism to evaluate the efficacy of the digital health intervention.
-Accordingly, the design process should involve a similar mechanism to ensure that the product successfully meets the governmental requirements.
+Accordingly, the design process should involve a similar mechanism to ensure that the product meets governmental requirements.

 The principle of evidence-based design is not a common practice in the design industry.
 Usually, it is adopted in architecture and building healthcare facilities to ensure that the medical requirements key performance indicators (KPI) are considered and measured during the design process.
 The evidence-based process presents a link between science and design to ensure both sides acknowledge the outcome.